Kevin Pillar: Early life

 Pillar was born in the Los Angeles district of West Hills, California, to Mike and Wendy Pillar.
 He grew up a Los Angeles Dodgers fan.
 Pillar is Jewish and had a Bar Mitzvah; his mother is Jewish, whereas his father is Christian.
-Through the 2021 season, his 92 stolen bases placed him 5th on the career all-time list of Jewish major leaguers, directly behind Brad Ausmus and ahead of Gabe Kapler.
+In 2016 he established the Pillar-Lambert Scholarship in Accounting at Tel Aviv University in Israel, in honor of his late maternal grandfather Ed Lambert.
+Through 2022, he was 5th in career steals on the all-time list of Jewish major leaguers (directly behind Brad Ausmus, and ahead of Gabe Kapler), 9th in career doubles (behind Sid Gordon), and 10th in career hits (behind Kevin Youkilis).
 His nickname is K.P.

 In high school at Chaminade College Prep, Pillar moved from the infield to the outfield in his junior year for the baseball team.
 He batted just under .400 for his high school career, with a high of .463 in his senior year.
 He also played on offense, defense, and special teams with the football team, as well as point guard on the basketball team, and earned first-team all-league honors in each sport.

 College career

 Pillar attended California State University, Dominguez Hills, in Carson, California.
-There, he majored and graduated with a degree in mathematics and business, and played center field for the Toros baseball team, for which he was an All-American.
+He majored in and graduated with a degree in mathematics and business, and played center field for the Toros baseball team, for which he was an All-American.
 As a freshman in 2008 he hit .379, the fifth-highest average in the California Collegiate Athletic Association (he was also third in the league with 20 doubles, and fifth in the league with 17 steals), and was named to the All-CCAA 2nd team.
 As a sophomore in 2009 he batted .329 and was again named a 2nd-Team All-CCAA selection, while stealing 18 bases in 19 attempts.

+In 2010, Pillar played summer league baseball for the Wisconsin Woodchucks of the Northwoods League.

 In 2010, as a junior he set an NCAA Division II record at the school, with a 54-game hitting streak, five games more than the prior record.
-During Pillar's streak he came to the plate eight times needing a hit in his final at bat, and got one.
+Eight times during the streak he kept it alive with a hit in his final at bat.
 Batting .379 for the season, he was also named a Rawlings/ABCA National Gold Glove Award winner, ESPN the Magazine/CoSIDA Academic 1st-team All-District, an Honorable Mention All-American by NCBWA, 1st-team Daktronics/NCAA, NCBWA and Rawlings/ABCA All-West Region, and 1st-team All-CCAA selection, giving him three All-CCAA honors in three years.
 In his senior year, he batted .369 with a 1.000 fielding percentage.

 Pillar finished his college career as the school's all-time batting leader, with a .367 average.